orangeardvaark/JTool/README.md

 ***************** WARNING ********************
 ***************** WARNING ********************
 ***************** WARNING ********************
+You should ABSOLUTELY turn off your DBserver before making changes or you may get inconsistent results.

-Like seriously; back up your DB and or server.
+AND: Like seriously; back up your DB and or server.
 I did the best I was able and the CoHDBTool code I built this from appears solid and reliable, but there are no guarantees.
 Best to be safe and keep your data backed up.